sohaibcs1/process-visualize-3D-scripts/README.md

   Extracts and displays metadata from `.czi` microscopy image files using the Bio-Formats library.
   Retrieves channel information such as the number of channels and their names from OME-XML metadata.
   Useful for verifying channel structure before image processing or analysis.

+- **`blob_detection_log.ipynb`**
+  Detects circular features (cells or blobs) in grayscale images using the Laplacian of Gaussian (LoG) method.
+  Applies contrast stretching for preprocessing and visualizes detected blobs using `matplotlib`.
+  Returns the total count and coordinates of all detected blobs, useful for cell quantification tasks.